Bairdo/faucetTutorial/routing.rst

 .. image:: _static/images/bgp-dataplane.svg
     :alt: BGP network diagram

-Note 1:
-When using BGP and Faucet, if changing Faucet's routing configuration (routers, static routes, or a VLAN's BGP configuration) the Faucet application must be restarted to reload the configuration correctly (not sighup reloaded).
+.. note:: When using BGP and Faucet, if changing Faucet's routing configuration (routers, static routes, or a VLAN's BGP configuration) the Faucet application must be restarted to reload the configuration correctly (not sighup reloaded).

 Remove the static routes added above: